-For most, the end of any relationship is an emotional crisis, more so when children are involved.
+The end of any relationship is often an emotional crisis.
+More so when children are involved.
 For many it also has overwhelming financial consequences.
-It can feel like you’re navigating through fog so thick you can’t see where you’re going.
+It can feel like navigating through fog so thick you can’t see where you’re going.

 With so many practical decisions to make, any thought of agreement may seem very distant.
 As a mediator and former solicitor, I’ve specialised since 2005 in helping hundreds of people through separation or divorce without going to court.

-We are Anderson mediation, a family dispute resolution service based in Ipswich.
-The founder is Stephen G Anderson, a professional accredited family mediator, child consultant, PPC and former solicitor.
+We are Anderson mediation, a family mediation service based in Ipswich.
+The founder is Stephen G Anderson, a professional accredited family mediator, child consultant, PPC (Professional Practice Consultant) and former solicitor.
 Stephen works alongside consultants Jane McCann, Tom Farrell, Jan King and Henrik Anderson.
 Find more about us here.

 We’ll help you discuss your problem in a way which is legally robust yet, at the same time, safe and supportive.
 The main way we tend to do this by mediation.
 Mediation gives you control over the decision making.
 A mediator manages the process in ways which motivate you to achieve a fair-minded outcome.
 Find out more about mediation.